Zero Waste Shopping List | easy zero waste grocery shopping

 Herbs and spices

-You can also buy oil that’s made using produce that is grown in your country.
-For us, that’s grape oil.
+- Buy oil that’s made using produce that is grown in your country.
+For us right now that’s grape oil or rapeseed.

 Non-Edibles On Our Zero Waste Shopping